hermeznetwork/docs/docs/users/exchanges.md

 ### Flow
 1. User requests to do a transfer to the exchange from his Hermez account using some front-end.
-2. Exchange creates an L2 (internal) account on behalf of the user (`L2ExUser-ETH`) and provides the address via a front-end.
+2. Exchange creates an L2 (internal) account on behalf of the user (`L2ExUser-ETH`) and provides the address via front-end.
 This account is controlled by the exchange.
 ```js
   // create new bjj private key to receive user transactions
   const pvtBjjKey = Buffer.allocUnsafe(32).fill("1");